jbock-java/jbock/README.md

 If jbock is properly configured as an annotation processor, then the presence of this annotated class will cause further source code to be generated at compile time.
-Specifically, a class named `MyArguments_Parser` will be generated, which can be seen [here.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/MyArguments_Parser.java) This is how it might be used in a *main* method:
+The generated class `MyArguments_Parser` can be seen [here.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/MyArguments_Parser.java) This is how it might be used in a *main* method: